he3-app/documents/docs/guide/index.md

 There are two ways to create a tool:

 - Fork the Demo repository
-- Create through a form
+- Create through portal form

 #### Option1: Fork demo repository